abssimon/harmonic-drive-tooth-profile-generator/readme.md

 The default file is "conf.json", but you can specifiy here a different one.

-### Gear Configuration
+### Gear Definition

 A single gear tooth is defined by two circles (which are mirrored).
 A tip and a bottom circle with a center point (x, y) and a radius.
-The circles are connected with a tangent on one end, and the other end they stop in a certain direction.
+The circles are connected with a tangent at one end, and at the other end, they stop in a certain direction.

 [![N|Solid](https://retwin.com/github/teeth_circles.jpg)](https://retwin.com/github/teeth_circles.jpg)

-Corresponding to this, there are variables in the json file
+Referring to this, there are variables in the config file

 	"tip_center_x": -0.0,   // both tip points are together, so a round tip...
 	"tip_center_y": 1.265,